Montclair Lions Club (#36563) History

 In the midst of the COVID-19 pandemic, Lion Evelyn Marr saw a need to boost club morale by taking the action to start up an internal club subgroup called the Sunshine Committee.
 The Sunshine Committee, comprised of many of the club’s female membership, has taken on the duties to acknowledge members’ birthdays with cards mailed to their homes, plan special dinner meeting surprises, arrange for decorations, arrange a Veterans Day salute to all club member veterans, and routinely reach out to those in the club who may be suffering from illness, disease or disabling injuries.

 Leadership: The philosophy for the Club’s leadership from 1979 to present is to annually encourage a change in most all Club leadership positions, with a focus on progression from entry level up through the rank of club president.
 Thus, most of our club presidents have routinely had multiple years on our board and a long association within our club.
-The exception to this philosophy has been in our Treasure and Secretary positions which have been viewed as longer term positions and are thus not routinely rotated on an annual basis.
+The exception to this philosophy has been in our Treasurer and Secretary positions which have been viewed as longer term positions and are thus not routinely rotated on an annual basis.
 An interesting exception occurred during the Covid-19 Pandemic, when Lion Mike O’Neal held the position of President for two consecutive years.
 During this two-year period, many of the club’s monthly membership meetings were held virtually, using Zoom, with guest speakers invited to attend virtually.

 Since the pandemic began in March 2020, all of the monthly Board meetings have been held via Zoom.
 Prior to this, monthly Board meetings were either held at a board member’s home or the Montclair Library, which was completed in February 2016.